andrewli-create/nntv/src/pages/our-vision/index.md

 openingparagraph: "We envision a future where every creator embraces the creative potential of technology, and utilizing essential tools to facilitate and amplify their unique artistic voices to unprecedented heights. "
-openingtagline: “Where musicians embrace technology, and creativity knows no bounds”
+openingtagline: Where musicians embrace technology, and creativity knows no bounds
 secondarytitle: Our Values
-secondarytagline: “NNTV - Inspiring the Next Wave of Musical Visionaries”
+secondarytagline: NNTV - Inspiring the Next Wave of Musical Visionaries
 seemoretext: See More >
 values:
   - valueimage: /img/parisa-smile.jpg